FREQUENTLY ASKED QUESTIONS

 Please scroll to the bottom of this page for the full Allowed Techniques Chart.

-- If the referee determines an athlete is disengaging and not attempting to improve their position, the referee will give them one warning.
+- If the referee determines an athlete is shelling up, disengaging, or not attempting to improve their position, the referee will give the athlete a stall call.

-- If the referee determines an athlete is disengaging and not attempting to improve their position, the referee will give them one warning.
+- If the referee determines an athlete is shelling up, disengaging, or not attempting to improve their position, the referee will give the athlete a stall call.

 - If the action goes out of bounds and the athletes were in a scramble, they will be reset in the middle of the mat from standing.